Wasteland 3

 Wasteland 3 is a role-playing video game developed by inXile Entertainment and published by Deep Silver.
 It is a sequel to Wasteland 2 (2014) and was released for Microsoft Windows, PlayStation 4 and Xbox One on August 28, 2020.
-It was ported to Linux and macOS on December 17, 2020.
+A Linux and macOS port was released on December 17, 2020.

 Gameplay

 Wasteland 3 is a squad-based role-playing video game featuring turn-based combat.
 Played from an isometric perspective, the game features synchronous and asynchronous multiplayer.
 In the game, players need to make various choices, which have different impacts on the game's world and the story.
-The game introduces a vehicle that the players can use to traverse the world and store supplies.
+The game introduces a vehicle that the players can use to traverse the world.
 The main campaign can be played cooperatively with another player.

 Plot

 Wasteland 3 is set in the frozen wastelands of a post-apocalyptic Colorado.
 The player takes control of two members from Arizona Ranger Team November, who survived after their unit was ambushed while on a mission in Colorado.
 The two survivors are subsequently forced to work with the local ruler, known as the "Patriarch", in order to earn his support for the Arizona Rangers - after the last game, and the choice between Highpool and Ag Center, the Rangers are struggling to keep order in the face of increasingly severe shortages of food and water.

 Once arrived and settled, the rangers are informed by the Patriarch that they are to hunt down and rein in his three heirs, who have gone wild and begun fighting each other to succeed him, as well as fight to preserve his rule over the many settlements and scattered populations that make up Colorado.
 However, as the story unfolds, the rangers discover the extent of the Patriarch's brutality, and are contacted by Angela Deth (a returning NPC from previous Wasteland games) who asks for their help in sparking a rebellion against the Patriarch.
 Player must then decide whether to uphold the original bargain or work to free Colorado and potentially endanger the future of Arizona.